-The HIGH pressure cut-out should be set at 300 psig (R-22).
-After tripping, reset the switch manually.
+The HIGH pressure cut-out should be set at 300 psig (R-22/ R-404a).
+After tripping, the switch must be reset manually.
+Lack of condenser water pressure or fouled condenser is generally the cause of a high pressure trip.